Vauff/AdvancedAutoRetry-API/README.md

 ![Cloudflare Dashboard - Create a Firewall rule](https://i.imgur.com/6Ci0PDC.png "Cloudflare Dashboard - Create a Firewall rule")

 Next we need to disable IPv6 compatibility on the site, this is necessary because CS:GO does not support IPv6 networking, and trying to match an IPv4 address with an IPv6 one will not work and the client will not be seen as having downloaded the map.
 Unfortunately, Cloudflare [disabled](https://blog.cloudflare.com/always-on-ipv6/) the option for this in the dashboard, but we are still able to change it using [this API call](https://api.cloudflare.com/#zone-settings-change-ipv6-setting).
-You can make this call using any REST client such as Postman, or cURL in a Linux terminal as shown in this example.
+You can make this call using any REST client such as [Postman](https://www.postman.com/product/api-client/), or [curl](https://curl.haxx.se/download.html) in a terminal as shown in this example.

 ```
 curl -X PATCH "https://api.cloudflare.com/client/v4/zones/023e105f4ecef8ad9ca31a8372d0c353/settings/ipv6" \